 - 1 tablespoon seafood seasoning (such as Old Bay)

 - 1 small red onion, cut into 1/2-inch wedges

 - 1 tablespoon red wine vinegar

-- Grill the steaks, 3 to 4 minutes per side for medium-rare.
+- Grill until an instant-read thermometer inserted into the center of each steak registers 130°F, 3 to 4 minutes per side for medium-rare.
 Grill the corn and onion, turning occasionally, until tender, 5 to 7 minutes.
-Let the steak rest before slicing.
+Let the steak rest 5 minutes before slicing.

-- Cut the kernels off the cobs and combine in a medium bowl with the onion, black-eyed peas, chives, vinegar, and the remaining tablespoon of oil.
+- Cut the kernels off the cobs and combine with the onion, black-eyed peas, chives, vinegar, and the remaining tablespoon of oil, in a medium bowl.
 Serve with the steak.

 - Per Serving

 - Calories 400

 - Sat Fat 5g

 - Sodium 931mg